redis/redis-om-node/README.md

 })
 ```

-The *first argument* defines the key name prefix that entities stored in Redis will have.
+The *first argument* is the `Schema` name.
+It defines the key name prefix that entities stored in Redis will have.
 It should be unique for your particular instance of Redis and probably meaningful to what you're doing.
 Here we have selected `album` for our album data and `studio` for data on recording studios.
 Imaginative, I know.

 The *second argument* defines fields that might be stored in that key.
-The name is, well, the name of the field.
-The type property tells Redis OM what sort of data is in the field.
+The property name is the name of the field that you'll be referencing in your Redis OM queries.
+The type property tells Redis OM what sort of data is in that field.
 Valid types are: `string`, `number`, `boolean`, `string[]`, `date`, `point`, and `text`.

 The first three types do exactly what you think—they define a field that is a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), or a [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean). `string[]` does what you'd think as well, specifically describing an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of Strings.